ilan2011/recipe-nutrition-analysis/README.md

 ### Model Performance
-The final model achieved an MAE of 10.75 calories, compared to the baseline's 77.35 calories: an 86% improvement.
+The final model achieved an MAE of 10.77 calories, compared to the baseline's 77.35 calories, an 86% improvement.

 Insights from feature coefficients:

+1. **Primary Nutritional Predictors**:
-1. Carbohydrates (11.54), total fat (5.59), and protein (2.21) emerged as the strongest predictors
+   - Carbohydrates (11.16), total fat (5.61), and protein (2.18) were the strongest predictors
+   - This aligns with the scientific understanding that these macronutrients directly determine caloric content
+   - The relative magnitudes reflect their caloric contributions (fats ≈ 9 cal/g, carbs and protein ≈ 4 cal/g)

+2. **Minimal Impact Features**:
-2. Sugar and number of ingredients had minimal impact (coefficients near zero)
+   - Sugar and sodium had near-zero coefficients
-3. Some engineered features showed negative coefficients, suggesting they help correct overestimates from the primary nutritional features

-This substantial improvement validates our feature engineering approach based on nutritional science, though the strong regularization suggests some engineered features were less useful than theoretically expected.
+   - Number of ingredients showed a small negative coefficient
+   - This suggests recipe characteristics are less important than basic nutritional content for predicting calories

+3. **Model Characteristics**:
+   - The moderate Lasso alpha (0.0869) indicates some regularization was beneficial
+   - The model effectively focused on the core nutritional components that directly determine calories
+   - Simpler features were more effective than complex combinations